AngelSayani/Advanced-Registry-Forensic-Lab/lab-exercises-updated.md

 # Registry Forensics Lab: Exercises and Tasks

-This lab provides a series of hands-on exercises and tasks to complete throughout the Registry Forensics Lab.
+This advanced lab provides a series of hands-on exercises and tasks to complete throughout the Registry Forensics Lab.
 These exercises are designed to reinforce your understanding of registry-based persistence techniques and forensic analysis.

 ## Lab Execution Step-by-Step Guide